latksiddhi/PenPal/README.md

 # PenPal
-This is basic chatting application
+This is basic chating application